ABOUT US >

 He introduced Holiday Clubs and seaside missions, and established the Thursday Youth Club in the Seaboard Hall.
 At his initiative local churches united to pray, and invite well known evangelists to hold week long missions at which many local people were converted.
 The whole congregation rejoiced when he was appointed Moderator of the Assembly in 1987, and again in 1996 at the celebration of 25 years' ministry.
 Rev Patterson introduced Christmas Carol and Easter Sunday family evening services in the church.
 He was greatly mourned at his passing in 1999 but all are richer for having sat under his ministry.

-Rev Donald Mackenzie (2001-06)
+Rev Donald MacKenzie (2001-06)

 Rev Mackenzie, a native of Lewis, studied at the Bible Training Institute, Glasgow and in 1977 began his ministry as Missionary at Dounby UF, Orkney.
 From 1981 till 1988 he was Missionary at Ballachulish and Kinlochleven, being ordained to full ministerial status in 1986.
 In 1994 Rev Mackenzie was inducted to the charge of Auchterarder, Perth, Balbeggie & Collace.
 He accepted the call to Balintore and was inducted on April 21st 2001.
 In 2003 he was appointed Moderator of the General Assembly.
 A faithful visitor to many in the villages and chaplain to Hilton School Rev Mackenzie was well known and liked by young and old.
 Rev Mackenzie introduced NIV Bibles to the pews and encouraged the children in morning service to sit at the front and sing a few choruses after their address.